Elements of Mass Appeal

 • Does this story apply to an important organization or issue in your community?

 Knowing who is affected will help you determine the overall significance of your news piece.
 Present information that's important to the majority of your readers or audience.
-In this example, guidance is provided for voting from anywhere in the world - an issue that affects a wide audience.

 Ask yourself: